 Hawke’s Bay is New Zealand’s second-largest wine region, after Marlborough.
-It’s located on the North Island, cutting a large backwards “C” out of the Eastern shoreline.
-The biggest town, Napier, home to colorful art deco architecture, thanks to a devastating earthquake in the 1920s that caused the town to be rebuilt.
+It’s located on the North Island, cutting a large backward “C” out of the Eastern shoreline.
+The biggest town, Napier, is home to colorful art deco architecture, thanks to a devastating earthquake in the 1920s that caused the town to be rebuilt.
 The area is also home to Cape Kidnappers, which is a jaw-droppingly gorgeous golf course and luxury lodge.

-Hawke’s Bay has been producing wine since the mid 1800s, and has earned an excellent international reputation for both white and red wines.
+Hawke’s Bay has been producing wine since the mid-1800s and has earned an excellent international reputation for both white and red wines.
 The diversity here sets it apart.
 You’ll find excellent Bordeaux blends and Chardonnay, as well as Syrah, dessert wines, and everything in between.
-Its landscape allows for its variety, with good sun, moderate rainfall, plains and hillsides.
+Its landscape allows for its variety, with good sun, moderate rainfall, plains, and hillsides.
 Like Marlborough, there is enough of a food and wine culture here to support lots of festivals, like the Food and Wine Classic held twice a year.

 Wine touring is the most popular tourist activity in Hawke’s Bay for our clients.
 There are so many varieties here, that true wine lovers find themselves in heaven.
 Plus, there are welcoming cellar doors at not just large internationally-renowned wineries, but also at tiny family-owned ones.
 Small group or private tours are best, and you can even bike from place to place!

-Central Otago Wine Region
+Central Otago Wine Region in New Zealand: